thunderbird/thunderbird-android/docs/engineering/technical-designs/0004-portable-profile-data-format.md

 ### Import behavior

-Import first validates the container or authenticated encryption envelope, then parses all records without changing runtime storage.
+Import first authenticates the age envelope and validates the decrypted ZIP64 container, then parses all records without changing runtime storage.
 It presents a selection and conflict preview before applying user-selected records.
 Account credentials are requested only after configuration import and never read from the archive.

 Import compares records by `recordId`.
 When a record already exists, import reports a conflict and leaves local state unchanged until the user chooses whether to keep the local record or replace it with the imported record.
 Import does